 Flavor

-It is critical to note that flavor is primarily determined by roast profile and green coffee selection, which is largely a matter of personal preference rather than a limitation of the brewing method.
+It is critical to note that flavor is primarily determined by roast profile and green coffee selection, which is largely a matter of personal preference rather than a limitation of the brewing method. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale)

 Visual Aspects